rogerfar/rdt-client/README.md

 1. Same goes for `Mapped path`, but this is the destination path from your docker mapping.
 This is a path on your host.
 1. Save your settings.

+### Download Clients

+Currently there 2 available download clients:

+#### Simple Downloader

+This is a simple 1 connection only download manager.
+It uses less resources than the multi-part downloader.
+It downloads straight to the download path.

+It has the following options:

+- Maximum parallel downloads: This number indicates how many completed torrents from Real Debrid can be downloaded at the same time.
+On low powered systems it is recommended to keep this number low.

+#### Multi Part Downloader

+This [downloader](https://github.com/bezzad/Downloader) as more options and such uses more resources (memory, CPU) to download files.
+Recommended more powerful systems.

+It has the following options:

+- Temp Download path: Set this path to where the downloader temporarily stores chunks.
+This path can be an internal path in Docker (i.e. `/data/temp`) but make sure you have enough disk space to complete the whole download.
+When all chunks are completed the completed file is copied to your download folder.
+- Maximum parallel downloads: This number indicates how many completed torrents from Real Debrid can be downloaded at the same time.
+- Parallel connections per download: This number indicates how many threads/connections/parts/chunks it will use per download.
+This can increase speed, recommended is no more than 8.
+- Download speed (in MB/s): This number indicates the speed in MB/s per download.
+If you set this to 10 and `Maximum parallel downloads` to 2, you can download with a maximum of 20MB/s.

 ### Troubleshooting

 - If you forgot your logins simply delete the `rdtclient.db` and restart the service.